ethankong150/everything/README.md

 3. `yarn install`

 When adding new dependencies, use `yarn add` or its dev dependency equivalent.
 Thanks to Nx, each package will only be installed once, and each app knows how to bundle itself correctly based on its dependencies.

+# Modification made to repo:
+1. Added QRcodes when requesting for URL shortening

+# Changes I would make to improve the quality of the codebase
+1. Input validation - ensure that inputs given are working/valid websites
+2. Organization of files (ex: a components folder, assuming that website is going to utilize more visual components instead of the current blank slate)
+3. Better documentation of code - ex: README, Comments on code,  etc.